AWS2/welcome/README.md

 ```
 	$imgs = scandir("./img",SCANDIR_SORT_ASCENDING);
 ```
 In this peace of code, first we assign to the *$imgs* variable the properties of the scan of the directory /img in an ascendent way.

 ### CSSS
 ```
+.avatar{
-.avatar{border-radius: 40%;
+	border-radius: 40%;
 	float: left;
 	height: 120px;
 	width: 120px;